gpyh/Idris-dev/test/README.md

     test/foo042/*.idr
     ```

-### Specifying compatible backends
+### Specifying compatible code generators

 Some tests only make sense with specific code generators.
 Others don't generate code.
-You need to supply this information in `testFamiliesData`.
-Available values
+You need to supply this information in `testFamiliesData` with the type `CompatCodegen`.
+Available constructors are:
-for the compatible backends are:

-- `ALL`: choose this if your test will work with any code generator
+- `ANY`: choose this if your test will work with any code generator
 - `C_CG`: choose this to only test against the C code generator
-- `JS_CG`: choose this to only test against the Node code generator
+- `NODE_CG`: choose this to only test against the Node code generator
-- `NONE`: choose this if you don't want your test to be run with multiple code
+- `NONE`: choose this if your test doesn't perform code generation (i.e. type checking, REPL interation, documentation, etc.)
-generators (mainly for tests that only perform type checking)

-Currently, `NONE` has the same effect as `ALL`, but this will change.

 ### Removing a test